mblue9/BioHackEU24_preprint/paper/paper.md

 ## Integrate Bioconductor packages with ELIXIR RSEc

-We have now incorporated Bioconductor metadata into the ELIXIR Research Software Ecosystem (RSEc) framework , with automatic weekly updates to facilitate ease of maintenance and integration.
-See [details here](https://github.com/research-software-ecosystem/content/tree/master/imports/bioconductor).
+Bioconductor metadata now integrates with the ELIXIR Research Software Ecosystem (RSEc), with weekly automated updates.
+Details are [here](https://github.com/research-software-ecosystem/content/tree/master/imports/bioconductor).

 On the other hand, we discussed how EDAM annotations might find their way into R / Bioconductor packages as first class citizens.
 This could be as simple as having custom fields in `DESCRIPTION` with one or more EDAM topics.